Skip to main content

 }

 The exact ID formats and the platform value are decided by each provider — not by Spectrum.
-The example above is real prod output for an iMessage delivery; WhatsApp Business and any future platform will use their own conventions.
+The example above is an iMessage delivery; WhatsApp Business and other platforms use their own conventions.
 Don’t pattern-match on these strings; use them as opaque identifiers.

 Headers